-French President Says US, France & Allies Must Stay & Build A “New Syria” After War
+Macron Says US, France & Allies Must Stay & Build A “New Syria” After War

 Latest posts by Niamh Harris (see all)

-- French President Says US, France & Allies Must Stay & Build A “New Syria” After War - April 22, 2018
+- Macron Says US, France & Allies Must Stay & Build A “New Syria” After War - September 15, 2018

-- Israeli Defense Minister Warns Iran ‘There’s A Price To Be Paid For Threatening Israel’ - April 22, 2018
+- Bombshell Email Shows That Google Interfered In US Election To Help Clinton - September 15, 2018

+- George Galloway: UK Is Openly In Support of Al-Qaeda In Syria - September 15, 2018